-On September 21, 2022, Ventoux consummated its previously announced business combination (the "Business Combination") with E La Carte, a Delaware corporation (d/b/a Presto, Inc. "Presto") ("Legacy Presto"), pursuant to the terms of that certain Merger Agreement, as subsequently amended (the "Merger Agreement") by and among Ventoux CCM Acquisition Corp. ("Ventoux" or "VTAQ"), Ventoux Merger Sub I, Ventoux Merger Sub II and Legacy Presto, pursuant to which (a) Ventoux Merger Sub I merged with and into Legacy Presto, with Legacy Presto being the Surviving Corporation in the First Merger and continuing (immediately following the First Merger) as a wholly-owned subsidiary of VTAQ and (b) immediately following the First Merger and as part of the same overall transaction as the First Merger, the Surviving Corporation merged with and into Ventoux Merger Sub II, with Ventoux Merger Sub II being the surviving entity in the Second Merger and continuing (immediately following the Second Merger) as a wholly-owned subsidiary of VTAQ.
-Upon the Closing, VTAQ was renamed "Presto Automation Inc." For accounting purposes, and in accordance with generally accepted accounting principles, Ventoux was treated as the acquired company and Legacy Presto was treated as the acquirer."
+On September 21, 2022, Ventoux consummated its previously announced business combination (the "Business Combination") with E La Carte, a Delaware corporation (d/b/a Presto, Inc. "Presto") ("Legacy Presto"), pursuant to the terms of that certain Merger Agreement, as subsequently amended (the "Merger Agreement") by and among Ventoux CCM Acquisition Corp. ("Ventoux" or "VTAQ"), Ventoux Merger Sub I, Ventoux Merger Sub II and Legacy Presto, pursuant to which (a) Ventoux Merger Sub I merged with and into Legacy Presto, with Legacy Presto being the Surviving Corporation in the First Merger and continuing (immediately following the First Merger) as a wholly-owned subsidiary of VTAQ and (b) immediately following the First Merger Sub II, with Ventoux Merger Sub II being the surviving entity in the Second Merger and continuing (immediately following the Second Merger) as a wholly-owned subsidiary of VTAQ was renamed "Presto Automation Inc." For accounting purposes, and in accordance with generally accepted accounting principles, Ventoux was treated as the acquired company and Legacy Presto was treated as the acquirer."